 An AJAX Load More button improves site performance by loading posts dynamically as the user requests them, rather than loading all posts at once.
 This reduces initial page load time and allows users to control the content flow.

-Might be the time to mention that there is also a post explaining How to Add Infinite Scroll to WordPress with JavaScript.
+Looking for continuous scrolling instead of a button?
+See How to Add Infinite Scroll to WordPress with JavaScript.

 Step 1: Modify Your WordPress Query